-When it comes to selecting a good VPS hosting service, the operating system is one of the most crucial factors.
+When it comes to select a good VPS hosting service, the operating system is one of the most noticeable factors.
 You may wonder whether to use Linux hosting or Windows hosting.
-Therefore, we’ll discuss Linux vs Windows hosting services in this article.
+Therefore, we’ll discuss Linux VPS vs Windows VPS hosting services in this article.

-Linux vs Windows VPS – Which One Is Better?
+Linux VPS vs Windows VPS – Which One Is Better?

 Selecting a good VPS hosting server is a vital key point for your website.
-An ideal VPS server should provide you with a good level of performance, an affordable cost, professional support, and high-level security.
-But in order to select an appropriate service, and decide between Linux hosting and Windows hosting, let’s start with definitions.
+An ideal VPS server should provide you with a good level of performance, affordable cost, professional support, and a high level of security.
+But in order to select an appropriate service, and decide between Linux hosting vs Windows hosting, let’s start with basic definitions:

 What Is a VPS? – An Introduction to VPS by Routerhosting